silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 Unassigned codepoints can be reserved in a similar manner at any time if there is a reason for doing so.
 This has been done specifically in order to make additional codes available to programmers to use for internal processing purposes.
 Again, these should never appear in data.

 There is another special range of 2,048 codepoints that are reserved, creating an effective gap in the codespace.
-These occupy the range U+D800..U+DFFF and are reserved due to the mechanism used in the UTF-16 encoding form (see [Chapter 2 of the Unicode Standard][encoding-forms]).
+These occupy the range U+D800..U+DFFF and are reserved due to the mechanism used in the UTF-16 encoding form (see [Chapter 2 of the Unicode Standard][uni-encoding-forms]).
 In UTF-16, codepoints in the BMP are represented as code units having the same integer value.
 The code units in the range 0xD800–0xDFFF, serve a special purpose, however.
 These code units, known as surrogate code units (or simply surrogates), are used in representing codepoints from Planes 1 to 16.
 As a result, it is not possible to represent the corresponding codepoints in UTF-16.
 Hence, these codepoints are reserved.

 ## Blocks & Extensions